HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_unica_integration/out_of_box_method.md

 # Out-of-box application object for shipping Unica with PZN
-In this document we outline out-of-box application object for Unica with steps to integrate Unica segments into PZN rules.
+In this document, we outline out-of-box application objects for Unica with steps to integrate Unica segments into PZN rules.

 ## Unica segments
 Unica offers various REST APIs to manage and retrieve campaigns, segments, ...